Baxter Springs, Kansas: Indigenous settlement

 For thousands of years, indigenous peoples had lived along the waterways throughout the west.
 The Osage migrated west from the Ohio River area of Kentucky, driven out by the Iroquois.
 They settled in Kansas by the mid-17th century, adopting Plains Indian traditions.
 They competed with other tribes and by 1750 they dominated much of what is now the region of Kansas, Missouri and Oklahoma.

 One of the largest Osage bands was led by Chief Black Dog (Manka - Chonka).
 His men completed what became known as the Black Dog Trail by 1803.
 It started from their winter territory east of Baxter Springs and extended southwest to their summer hunting grounds at the Great Salt Plains in present-day Alfalfa County, Oklahoma.
 The Osage regularly stopped at the springs for healing on their way to summer hunting grounds.
 They made the trail by clearing it of brush and large rocks, and constructing earthen ramps to the fords.
 Wide enough for eight horsemen to ride abreast, the trail was the first improved road in Kansas and Oklahoma.

 American frontier

-During the late 1830s and Indian Removal, the Cherokee people were among the Five Civilized Tribes forced out of the Southeast United States to west of the Mississippi River.
-This area was defined by the United States as part of their Cherokee Neutral Lands.
-A trading post was established at the springs.
-Some Native Americans and European-American settlers began to develop a community around the post.
-The 19th-century settlers eventually named the city and nearby springs after early settler A. Baxter.
-He had claimed land about 1850 and built a frontier tavern or inn.
+During the Indian Removal era of the late 1830s, the Cherokee people—one of the Five Civilized Tribes—were forced out of the southeastern United States to west of the Mississippi River.
+The United States government defined this area in extreme southeastern Kansas as part of the Cherokee Neutral Lands.

+A natural spring that the Osage Indians had long visited flowed from the side of a hill near the Military Road, which ran between Fort Scott and Fort Gibson.

+Because the Baxter family settled on Cherokee Neutral Lands, his presence was legally contentious.
+Historical county litigation records show that Cherokee authorities and later government agents attempted to evict him and other white squatters multiple times.
+Baxter stubbornly refused to leave, defending his tavern claim until the land was eventually ceded and officially made open to white settlement following the Civil War.